 His humility is a superpower.
 If nobody mentions his presence, he stays quiet.
 He only interjects where there is value.

 Every day, he gets better.
 His camera work, his editing, his music choices constantly evolve and advance.
 They become an invisible frame we take for granted.

 According to what I can piece together, David came to be in this position through giving first.
 He recorded some mashup content for Gary for free.
 He edited it into a piece called ‘Between the Clouds & the Dirt’ and inadvertently created a new genre.
 At first, it was labeled as a short film.
 From there it morphed into a reality series shot daily, edited daily, uploaded daily.

-As I write this, the DailyVee series is closing in on two hundred episodes.
+As I write this, the DailyVee series just passed four hundred episodes.
 Each one is between 10 – 25 minutes.
+Some go for a full hour or more.
 Each has a theme and a valuable takeaway.
 This is no small feat of creativity, and the public can’t get enough.

 I think the true value of what we see is the partnership between DRock and Gary.
 They are yin and yang, and the result is an unfolding adventure that we can’t stop watching.
 Theirs is a model of guerrilla edutainment that is shifting personal development forward.

 For me, the constant effort of David Rock has shown that value comes in many forms.
 It is so easy to love Gary Vaynerchuck.
 His kindness and hubris make him instantly attractive.

 It is harder to love DRock because he is almost invisible.
 I encourage you to follow his journey, as there is something special about him.

 He has much to teach us about what success truly is.